dapr/quickstarts/tutorials/workflow/csharp/monitor-pattern/README.md

     ```
     <!-- END_STEP -->

-4. Use the POST request in the [`monitor.http`](./monitor.http) file to start the workflow.
+4. Use the POST request in the [`monitor.http`](./monitor.http) file to start the workflow, or use this cURL command:

+    ```bash
+    curl -i --request POST http://localhost:5257/start/0
+    ```

     The input for the workflow is an integer with the value `0`.

-    The app logs should show something similar to the following:
+    The expected app logs are as follows:

-    ```
+    ```text
     == APP - monitor == CheckStatus: Received input: 0.
     == APP - monitor == CheckStatus: Received input: 1.
     == APP - monitor == CheckStatus: Received input: 2.
     == APP - monitor == CheckStatus: Received input: 3.
     ```

+    *Note that the number of app log statements can vary due to the randomization in the `CheckStatus` activity.*

-5. Use the GET request in the [`monitor.http`](./monitor.http) file to get the status of the workflow.
+5. Use the GET request in the [`monitor.http`](./monitor.http) file to get the status of the workflow, or use this cURL command:

+    ```bash
+    curl --request GET --url http://localhost:3557/v1.0/workflows/dapr/<INSTANCEID>
+    ```

+    Where `<INSTANCEID>` is the workflow instance ID you received in the `Location` header in the previous step.

     The expected serialized output of the workflow is: